reddangerous/FullStack-Web-App-Actix-web-React-PostgreSql-/README.md

+## Full Stack Web App with Actix Web, React, and PostgreSQL
 This project is a full-stack application that provides a user signup and login feature using Actix Web as the backend, connected to a PostgreSQL database, and a React frontend.

 ## Getting Started